 Definition of Linux Kill Signals

-The way of communicating a message from one process to another process is called a signal.
-The message that we try to communicate is also called notification that the destination process is to be processed.
+The process of transmitting a message from one process to another process is commonly referred to as signaling.
 They might ignore the signals or leave to perform the default action.
-The kill command in Linux will allow users in sending a signal to the process.
-When we use the signal command to send a signal to a process that is owned by other users (like root), then we would need admin rights and have the privilege to use the ‘sudo’ command.
+The kill command in Linux will allow users to send a signal to the process.

 Syntax:

-Kill signal command in Linux does not only use to stop processes running in the Linux system, but also used to terminate the software from all illegal programs.
+Kill signal command in Linux does not only use to stop processes running in the Linux system but is also used to terminate the software from all illegal programs.
 Thus, few of the kill command signals in Linux are a part of security parameters.
-Remarkably, these kill commands do not only terminate or kill the programs but also they are used to pause, restart, or continue the programs.

-The Basic syntax of Kill Signal command in Linux is :
+The Basic syntax of the Kill Signal command in Linux is :

 kill -signal -pid

-Here signal can be either the signal name or number of the signal used to send to the process and pid is the process_ID.
+Here signal can be either the signal name or the number of the signal used to send to the process, and pid is the process_ID.

 kill -l